Porus (TV series)

-Porus is a historical drama television series based on the Battle of the Hydaspes, visualizing the lives of Indian warrior and ruler Porus, King of the Paurava Kingdom and Alexander the Great, King of Macedonia.
+Porus is an Indian Hindi-language historical drama television series based on the Battle of the Hydaspes, visualizing the lives of Porus, ruler of the Paurava Kingdom in India, and Alexander the Great, the king of Macedonia.
 It aired from 27 November 2017 till 13 November 2018 on Sony Entertainment Television.
-Another historical drama Chandragupta Maurya replaced it.
+Another historical drama, Chandragupta Maurya, replaced it.

 The show was created by Siddharth Kumar Tewary of Swastik Productions.
-It is the most expensive show on Indian television, having a budget of about INR 500 crores (roughly USD 63 million).
+It is the most expensive show on Indian television, having a budget of about INR 500 crores (roughly US$63 million).

 Plot

 Story of Porus (Puru)

+In 350 BCE, A Persian trader, Darius enters India intending to conquer it due to its wealth and prosperity.
 Two rival Indian kingdoms, the Pauravas (of the Puru tribe) and Takshashila (of the Bharat tribe) decide to end their enmity with a political marriage of the king of the Paurava Kingdom, Bamni and Anusuya, the younger sister of Ambhiraj, the king of Takshashila.
 Unlike her brother Ambhiraj, who cares only for his kingdom, Anusuya dreams of a united India.
+Bamni reveals that he married Anusuya to avenge his elder brother and Prime Minister, Shivdutt's insult by Ambhiraj which leaves her heartbroken.
+However Darius manipulates her by telling her to avenge her insult by attacking the Paurav Kingdom with Ambhiraj's help.
+Anusuya tells his intention to Bamni who doesn't believe her.
+Later, Bamni realizes his mistake and starts afresh with Anusuya.
+They oust Darius from the kingdom.
+Anusuya becomes pregnant and the astrologer says that their son will be the future of this country and bring honor to the ancestors.

-However, a Persian trader, Darius conspires with Ambhiraj and Bamni's elder brother and prime minister, Shiv Dutt, breaking the peace between the two kingdoms and forcing the pregnant Anusuya to flee.
+Later Darius conspires with Ambhiraj and Shiv Dutt, breaks the peace between the two kingdoms, and forces Anusuya to flee.
 During her escape, she gives birth to a son, Porus (native name Purushottam, nicknamed Puru).
 Shiv Dutt tries to kill Anusuya and Porus by throwing them in River Jhelum.
 However, the Commander-in-Chief of the Paurava Kingdom, Ripudaman saves Porus and raises him in the Dasyu Kingdom, made up of pirates.
-Meanwhile, Darius (who later becomes the emperor of Persia) manipulates Bamni into becoming his trade partner with the intention of gradually stealing India's wealth, leaving a heavy Persian influence on the Paurava Kingdom.
-On Shiv Dutt's suggestion, Bamni marries Kadika, sister of Shiv Dutt's right-hand man and Paurava general.
+Meanwhile, Darius (who later becomes the emperor of Persia) manipulates Bamni into becoming his trade partner to gradually steal India's wealth, leaving a heavy Persian influence on the Paurava Kingdom.
+On Shiv Dutt's suggestion, Bamni marries Kadika, the sister of Shiv Dutt's right-hand man and Paurava general.
 Samar Singh. and has a son, Kanishk.
-Years later, after a series of events resulting in Ripudaman's death, Porus is reunited with his parents and eventually drives Darius out of India.
-Shiv Dutt, who detests Takshashila and does not want the half-Takshashilan Porus to succeed Bamni, overthrows Bamni and installs Kanishk as king.
-However, Porus soon retakes the Paurava kingdom, resulting in Shiv Dutt's death and Kanishk's imprisonment.
-Considering Porus more worthy than himself, Bamni willingly renounces the throne and Porus becomes king of the Paurava Kingdom.